Adillwma/QuantumHarmonics/README.md

 # Part 3 - The Hydrogen Atom with $l \neq 0$

-If we retrun to our hydrogen potential, given by equation 14, and change the value of $l$ we can see how the potential changes.
+If we return to our hydrogen potential, given by equation 14, and change the value of $l$ we can see how the potential changes.
 If we analyse how the overall potential changes with respect to $l$ we end up with two distinct cases:

-When $l = 0$, the term $l(l+1)/r^2$ vanishes, and the potential reduces to $V_{\text{hyd}} = -2/r$, which in non-atomic units corresponds to the classical coulumb potential for electrostsatic interaction between the electron and the nucleus.
+When $l = 0$, the term $l(l+1)/r^2$ vanishes, and the potential reduces to $V_{\text{hyd}} = -2/r$, which in non-atomic units corresponds to the classical coulomb potential for electrostatic interaction between the electron and the nucleus.
 This is the case we explored in the previous section, and the potential, wavefunctions and the probability density are all spherically symmetric, as demonstrated.
-For those familliar with the orbital shell model, this corresponds to the s orbital.
+For those familiar with the orbital shell model, this corresponds to the s orbital.

 For $l > 0$, the term $l(l+1)/r^2$ becomes non-zero.
 This term contributes an additional repulsive component to the potential.
 As $l$ increases, this repulsive centrifugal potential becomes stronger.
 This reflects the fact that electrons in higher angular momentum states experience a stronger "centrifugal force" due to their higher orbital angular momentum.
 This is how we get our different orbital shapes, p, d, f, etc.